Roundhouse Park: Toronto Railway Museum

 The Toronto Railway Museum opened on May 28, 2010, and operates year-round.

 The museum is supported by the Toronto Railway Historical Association, a federally registered charity that was established in 2001 and whose main focus is developing the museum.

 During warmer months, it operates the Miniature Railway, opened in 2010.
-Hauled by a replica steam locomotive/tender or replica CLC diesel-electric Whitcomb centre-cab switcher, the ride has four cars carrying four passengers each plus a caboose.
+Hauled by a replica MPI MP40 diesel electric locomotive or replica CLC diesel-electric Whitcomb centre-cab switcher, the ride has four cars carrying five passengers each plus a caboose.

 Tickets for the miniature railway are sold at the Don station, built in 1896 by the Canadian Pacific Railway on Queen Street East along the western bank of the Don River.
 In 1969, it was moved to Todmorden Mills, where it long sat boarded up.
 It was moved to Roundhouse Park, where it was repaired and repainted for use as a ticket office.

 Collection

 Roundhouse Park contains five full-sized locomotives, one cab, one narrow gauge locomotive, one diesel multiple unit, three freight cars, three passenger cars and one crane.